-Pink Sapphires are found both naturally in form of buried deposits and also developed in labs.
+Pink Sapphire Gemstones are found both naturally in form of buried deposits and also developed in labs.
 Natural deposits are found in various parts of the world ranging from Australia, United States to India, Tanzania, Sri Lanka, Russia, and Cambodia among others.
 The naturally occurring uncut diamonds are preferred for jewelry making whereas, lab-grown crystals are used for other industrial uses.
 The mined stones are eventually subjected to heat treatments to enhance their color and clarity according to market requirements.
 Untreated stones are very rare to find and can come immensely costly.

-It is practically impossible for a newbie to be able to differentiate between Pink Sapphires and Rubies given their almost same colors.
+It is practically impossible for a newbie to be able to differentiate between Natural Pink Sapphires and Rubies given their almost same colors.
 Both the stones have color shades like dark magenta, deeper pink, light pink, and also purplish shades.
 And this because of the chromium content.
 Both have corundum traces but the more the corundum content, the darker the color red.
 And the stone is then classified to be a Ruby.
 On the other hand, crystals with lower corundum that are more pinkish are treated as pink sapphires.
 This is not a well-written agreement but a more common parlance theory.